 Ah, simpler times.

-Optimism was sky high over a young quarterback who made girls swoon and guys drop big bucks expensive No. 10 jerseys, believing in their heart of hearts that Garoppolo was the man to lead this storied franchise out of the dumps and back to the Super Bowl.
+Optimism was sky high over a young quarterback who made girls swoon and guys drop big bucks on No. 10 jerseys, believing in their heart of hearts that Garoppolo was the man to lead this storied franchise out of the dumps and back to the Super Bowl.

 Well, he did it.

 Garoppolo lead an excellent team to Super Bowl LIV and then came up short.
 The last result's all some seem to recall, now openly questioning the quarterback they once adored.

 The memory of Emmanuel Sanders open deep over the middle of the field late in Super Bowl LIV and Garoppolo overshooting the moon has a scar's staying power, as fans continue to lament a golden opportunity missed.

 News flash: The 49ers didn’t lose the Super Bowl on that one play.
 That game tape’s littered with missteps leading to a blown 10-point, fourth-quarter lead and a failed comeback attempt on that fateful night.
 There’s plenty of blame to go around, and Garoppolo should shoulder some of it for the Sanders miss and other errors less clear to the untrained eye.